betangil238/betangil238/README.md

 > 💬 _***CHALLENGE FORUM ALURA:***_ In this challenge proposed by Alura, we created a forum where messages and comments are stored, integrating a CRUD (Create, Read, Update, Delete) functionality using the Spring Boot framework. <a href="https://github.com/betangil238/Foro">CHALLENGE FORUM ALURA💬</a>

+> 💬 _***HACKATHON E-COMERCE GENERATION:***_ This time we had the challenge of creating an e-commerce platform for a stationery store in a creative way, seamlessly integrating the purchase buttons with the shopping cart.
+For this challenge, we used HTML, CSS, and JavaScript. <a href="https://betangil238.github.io/hackathon/">CHALLENGE E-COMERCE💬</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/daniel-betancur-developer/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="daniel betancur giraldo" height="30" width="40" /></a>